William A. Barclay

 William Anson Barclay (born January 5, 1969) is an American politician and attorney from the State of New York.
 A Republican, he has served in the New York State Assembly since 2003.
 In January 2020, Barclay was elected to the position of Assembly minority leader.
+In February 2026, Barclay announced that he was stepping down from his leadership position and that he would not seek re-election in the fall.

 Early life, family, education, and law practice

-Barclay was born in Syracuse, New York, to H. Douglas Barclay and Dee Dee Barclay.
-His father, who served as U.S. ambassador to El Salvador and as chair of the Republican Conference in the New York State Senate, was "among the most influential Republicans in New York state during a 52-year political career".
+William Anson Barclay was born on January 5, 1969 in Syracuse, New York to H. Douglas Barclay and Dee Dee Barclay.
+H. Douglas Barclay, who served as U.S. ambassador to El Salvador and as chair of the Republican Conference in the New York State Senate, was "among the most influential Republicans in New York state during a 52-year political career".
 The Barclay family owns Douglas Outdoors, an Otsego County company that makes fishing equipment.

 Barclay earned his B.A. from St. Lawrence University in 1992 and his Juris Doctor from Syracuse University College of Law in 1995.
 After graduating from law school, he served as a clerk for Roger Miner, a judge of the United States Court of Appeals for the Second Circuit.

-Barclay is a partner in the law firm of Barclay Damon.
+As of 2020, Barclay was a partner in the law firm of Barclay Damon.